 That wasn’t all of it.
 We had also bought a house in another state — a fixer-upper designed to move us forward in a long-deferred dream of living in the country and starting a hobby farm.
 Cross-state renovation anxiety was its own fresh hell, but under that was a larger concern: what if, after all this, we get there and don’t like it?
 We had spent 10 years living in a small city, and our daily life had been shaped by that world and all its conveniences.
 But this was our dream, the one we had wanted for years.

 No matter where I turned, there was stress and worry and the big-picture terror that comes with being on the precipice of major life changes.
 I tried to imagine a stable future in a new job and a new house, with all of this uncertainty in the past.
 While this mantra calmed me during the day, at night I’d wake up in a cold sweat, heart pounding with anxiety over everything and nothing.
 I thought back to a short story I read as a child — Palindrome, by Natalie Babbit.
-In it, the protagonist made disturbing paintings of demons and all other manner of evil.
-Despite this, he was a kind and generous man.
-At the request of the townspeople he switched to making statues of angels, but found his personality took on the ghoulish features of his previous style.
-When he returned to painting the awful scenes, he once again became the sweet man loved by everyone.
+In it, the protagonist makes disturbing paintings of demons and all other manner of evil.
+Despite this, he is a kind and generous man.
+At the request of the townspeople, he switches to carving statues of angels, but finds his personality takes on the ghoulish features of his previous style.
+When he returns to painting the awful scenes, he once again becomes the sweet man loved by everyone.

 It always stayed with me, the idea that you could direct something unpleasant about yourself into an appropriate medium, to excise it.
 So I decided to apply this principle to my own life.
 I searched for some hobby that could draw up that same heart-pounding night-time anxiety, but where the terror would be harmless.
 An outlet for fear.
 I thought of the dance classes of my youth, the vulnerability of physical performance, and started to sweat.
 Bingo — this was it.